Duke Kahanamoku: Additional tributes

 Hawaii music promoter Kimo Wilder McVay capitalized on Kahanamoku's popularity by naming his Waikiki showroom "Duke Kahanamoku's" at the International Market Place and giving Kahanamoku a financial interest in the showroom in exchange for the use of his name.
 It was a major Waikiki showroom in the 1960s and is remembered as the home of Don Ho & The Aliis from 1964 through 1969.
 The showroom continued to be known as Duke Kahanamoku's until Hawaii showman Jack Cione bought it in the mid-1970s and renamed it Le Boom Boom.

-The Duke Kahanamoku Aquatic Complex (DKAC) serves as the home for the University of Hawai‘i’s swimming and diving and women’s water polo teams.
-The facility, located on the University’s lower campus, includes a 50-meter training pool and a separate 25-yard competition and diving pool.
+The Duke Kahanamoku Aquatic Complex (DKAC) serves as the home for the University of Hawai‘i's swimming and diving and women's water polo teams.
+The facility, located on the university's lower campus, includes a 50-meter training pool and a separate 25-yard competition and diving pool.
 The long course pool is four feet at both ends, seven feet in the middle, and an average depth of six feet.

 Kahanamoku's name is also used by Duke's Canoe Club & Barefoot Bar, as of 2016 known as Duke's Waikiki, a beachfront bar and restaurant in the Outrigger Waikiki on the Beach Hotel.
 There is a chain of restaurants named after him in California, Florida and Hawaii called Duke's.

 On August 24, 2002, the 112th anniversary of Kahanamoku's birth, the U.S. Postal Service issued a first-class commemorative stamp with Duke's picture on it.
 The First Day Ceremony was held at the Hilton Hawaiian Village in Waikiki and was attended by thousands.
 At this ceremony, attendees could attach the Duke stamp to an envelope and get it canceled with a First Day of Issue postmark.
 These first day covers are very collectible.

 On August 24, 2015, a Google Doodle honored the 125th anniversary of Duke Kahanamoku's birthday.

+In 2021, a 88-minute feature film was made about Kahanamoku's life.